-Exercises

-Model the following process fragment:
+Exercises Model the following process fragment:

 After a car accident, a statement is sought from two witnesses out of the five that were present, in order to lodge the insurance claim.
 As soon as the first two statements are received, the claim can be lodged with the insurance company without waiting for the other statements.

-Conversations, choreographies, and collaborations

-Conversation

-A Conversation is the logical relation of (correlated) Message exchanges element
+Conversations, choreographies, and collaborations Conversation A Conversation is the logical relation of (correlated) Message exchanges element Conversation links

-Conversation links

-Conversation diagram

-A Communication defines a set of logically related message exchanges.
+Conversation diagram A Com logical When indicat compo A Communication defines a set of logically related message exchanges.
 When marked with a + symbol it indicates a Sub-Conversation, a compound conversation element.
 A Conversation Link connects Communications and Participants.